spatie/laravel-settings/README.md

     ...
 ```

-Whenever the package detects a `Carbon`, `CarbonImmutable`, `DateTime`, or `DateTimeImmutable` type as the type of one of a settings class's properties.
-It will use the `DateTimeInterfaceCast` as a caster.
+Whenever the package detects a `Carbon`, `CarbonImmutable`, `DateTime`, or `DateTimeImmutable` type as the type of one of a settings class's properties, it will use the `DateTimeInterfaceCast` as a caster.
 This because `Carbon`, `CarbonImmutable`, `DateTime` and `DateTimeImmutable` all implement `DateTimeInterface`.
 The key that was used in `settings.php` to represent the cast.

 The type injected in the caster will be the type of the property.
 So let's say you have a property with the type `DateTime` within your settings class.
-When casting this property, the `DateTimeInterfaceCast` will receive `DateTime:class` as a type.
+When casting this property, the `DateTimeInterfaceCast` will receive `DateTime::class` as a type.

 ### Repositories